Fabiola-dev/M1S01-examples_HTML-CSS/README.md

 ## Creating a simple Curriculum Vitae and listing products of a store (using HTML & CSS).
 This project introduces the basics of dealing with HTML and CSS.
 Each folder is progress on the project when compared to the previous one.

-As these are the initial exercises of module 1 of the course taught by LAB365 in conjunction with SENAC-SC (Brazil) for front-end, I have not separated them into a single project.
+As these are the initial exercises of module 1 of the course taught by SENAI-SC + LAB365 (Brazil) for front-end, I have not separated them into a single project.
 This makes it easier to understand step by step.

 ## Table of Contents
 - Summary of project content